 Clinical trial sponsors frequently invest significant time and resources in identifying qualified investigators and establishing study sites.
-The inability to obtain information around the site experiences and qualifications of an investigator often delays crucial trials.
-The Investigator Registry Initiative will create a shared repository of investigator contact details and some site-related data from consenting sites.
-This Initiative accelerates identification and recruitment of qualified investigators, which will avoid duplication of standard site qualification and the creation of investigator documentation, and thereby reducing cost and trial length.
+Delays and difficulties obtaining information around the site experiences and qualifications of an investigator often delays crucial trials.
+Investigators also spend considerable effort in searching for research opportunities.
+With these challenges in mind, the Investigator Registry was created as a shared repository of business contact details for consenting investigators and study participation information.
+This initiative has accelerated the identification and recruitment of qualified investigators, and increased the accuracy of study timeline planning, thereby reducing trial length and cost impact.

-TransCelerate, in collaboration with DrugDev, is working to streamline clinical trial processes by allowing TransCelerate Member Companies to pool investigator data together into a centralized, cloud-based resource.
-The resource will lead to faster identification and recruitment of qualified investigators based on proven past and will prevent duplication of site qualification activities or generation of investigator documents.
+TransCelerate, in collaboration with DrugDev, is working to streamline clinical trial processes by allowing TransCelerate Member Companies to pool data from consenting investigators together into a centralized, cloud-based resource.
+The resource will lead to faster identification and recruitment of qualified investigators based on previous experience and will prevent duplication of site qualification activities.

 Shared Investigator Platform